-PPD-8 Mission Areas awareness, complementing on-ground damage assessments and field data collection.
-Data from the field is critical to supporting multiple Federal and State life-saving, damage assessment and Recovery Missions.
+Imagery and models provide key data for early operations and can be used in conjunction with field information to provide improved situational awareness, complementing on-ground damage assessments and field data collection.
+Data from the field is critical to supporting multiple federal and state lifesaving, damage assessment, and Recovery Missions.
 The inclusion of field data also lends credibility to imagery derived and modeled data feeds.
 Field data collection activities will include:

-- Incident Management Assistance Teams (IMAT) - Federal interagency team - Rapid Needs Assessment (RNA) Federal and state interagency team - PA Inspection Teams Federal and state interagency team - American Red Cross Inspection Teams Paid and volunteer staff - IA PDA Teams Federal and state interagency team
+- Incident Management Assistance Teams (IMAT) Federal interagency team - Rapid Needs Assessment (RNA) Federal and state interagency team - PA Inspection Teams Federal and state interagency team - American Red Cross Inspection Teams Paid and volunteer staff - IA PDA Teams Federal and state interagency team operational authorities, the data can be easily repurposed in support of the Damage Assessment mission.

 These and other field data sources provide additional perspectives into the reality of the field.
-While most of the data collected is done to support specific operational authorities, the data can be easily repurposed in support of the Damage Assessment mission.
+While most of the data collected is done to support specific